israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Shared symbols in the global symbol registry

 The above syntax using the Symbol() function will not create a global symbol that is available in your whole codebase.
+To create symbols available across files and even across realms (each of which has its own global scope).